 For starters, your agent is a licensed professional, meaning he or she has a wealth of knowledge and resources unavailable to the average home buyer.
 By hiring a realtor, you also save yourself the time and energy of doing quite a bit of legwork.
 Many buyers justify not using an agent because they figure they can do this legwork themselves and save some money.
 Seeing as we just debunked the agent-less money-saving myth, why not save yourself the trouble and let a professional do the legwork?
 Real estate agents are also your personal advocates.
 During the process they represent your interests and wants to get you the best deal possible- after all, their jobs and reputation depend on it!
 In some cases, an experienced agent can even negotiate with the seller’s non-negotiable prices to get you a better deal.

 So instead of asking yourself, “Why should I use an agent?” the real question is, “Why wouldn’t you hire an agent?”
 At no cost to you, hiring an agent will save you time today and money tomorrow.

 About the Author

 Ryan Ward is the CEO of Premier Atlanta Real Estate, LLC with Keller Williams Realty Consultants.
 Ryan began selling real estate in 2004 and began running a small team of agents in 2006.
 Ryan considers the real estate business to be a fusion of the Professional and Service industries and credits their success to remaining true to these principles.
 Ryan is also an expert on marketing and internet technologies as well as the local real estate market.
-Ryan is a member of Atlanta Homes of Distinction, Institute for Luxury Home Marketing, Certified Luxury Home Marketing Specialist, Short Sale and Foreclosure Resource, Local, State and National Board of Realtors.
+Ryan is a member of the Institute for Luxury Home Marketing, Certified Luxury Home Marketing Specialist, Keller Williams Luxury Homes division, Global Property Specialist and a member of the local, state and national Association of Realtors.
 He has also served on the Associate Leadership Council for Keller Williams.